AuraQ/AutoCompleteForMendix/README.md

 # Known Issues

-See [here](https://github.com/AuraQ/AutoCompleteForMendix/issues) for all outstanding issues.
+See [here](https://github.com/AuraQ/AutoCompleteForMendix/issues) for all outstanding issues or to raise a new issue, enhancement etc.

 # Limitations